julia-dizhak/react-todo-list/README.md

 ## Todo taks for project:
 * don't push empty task in todo
 * migrate to state and show how many tasks now in DisplayCounter

-* new challenge: operation +, -, ...
+* new challenge: operation +, -, ... (add multiple, division)
+* move file to utils

+## Redux
+* difference between actions and dispatches

 ## Todo list desc
 * initial state